frankcohen/EleksTubeIPSHack/README.md

 * `Jpeg decoder library`, version Apr 24, 2021 at https://github.com/Bodmer/TJpg_Decoder

 ### Configure the `TFT_eSPI` library
-**IMPORTANT** You have to do this after every time you install or update the `TFT_eSPI` library!  **IMPORTANT**
+**IMPORTANT** You have to do this after every time you install or update the `TFT_eSPI` library!

 The full documentation for this is in the `TFT_eSPI` library, but tl,dr:
 * Edit `Arduino/libraries/TFT_eSPI/User_Setup_Select.h`
 * Comment out all `#include` lines.
 (The only one that comes from install is `#include <User_Setup.h>`.)
 * Add a `#include` line pointing to `User-Setup.h` in this code.
-  * eg: `#include </home/foo/src/EleksTubeHAX/EleksTubeHAX/User_Setup.h>`
+  * eg: `#include </home/foo/src/EleksTubIPSHack/EleksHack/User_Setup.h>`
   * Obviously, update the path to point to where ever you keep your code.
-Mac and Windows paths will look very different.
+Mac and Windows paths will look different.

 ### Restart Arduino
-After installing the ESP32 support, all the libraries, restart Arduino to make sure it knows its all there.
+After installing the ESP32 support, all the libraries, restart Arduino IDE to make sure it knows everything is present.

 ### Upload New Firmware
 Use the Arduino IDE Upload command to compile and upload the firmware to your clock.
 Compile (Ctrl-R) and Upload (Ctrl-U) the code.
 At this point, it should upload cleanly and successfully.
 You'll see the clock boot up messages on the 6 displays on the clock.
 The clock doesn't have any bitmaps to display on the screen yet.